Going Out For Chinese Food

 Hello Ese,

 An understatement of understatements would be to believe that the last few weeks have been uninteresting.
-After returning to the land of over a billion tea cups, the realization dawned on me:
+After returning to the land of over a billion tea cups, the realization dawned on me: China was not the same place as it was when I first arrived.
+For some, this might not be an important precedent, but for me, it was monumental.

-CHINA which is a truly wacky place.
+For example, I am living in CHINA which is a truly wacky place.
 There once was a feeling of awed peculiarity.
 Every action was followed by a sense of astonishment.
 The simple act of eating at the local jiao zi (dumpling) restaurant was a sensory overload.
 The sounds, smells and sights were overwhelming.
 Now that feeling is gone.
 At first I mourned, but then I accepted the transition.

 The evolution has even rewarded me with some perks.
 No longer am I lost in the language.
 Granted I am far from great, but I can get by.
 My language level is that of a 7 year old--I can talk about my wants and needs.
 My goal is that of a 13 year old girl--where I can talk about my feelings, emotions and gossip (lots of gossip).
-Furthermore, now that there seems to be a semi-permanency in my time in
+Furthermore, now that there seems to be a semi-permanency in my time in China, new and exciting opportunities are opening up every day.
+For example, tomorrow I go to have an interview for becoming a fashion model and by the end of the week, I might just be buying a Vespa scooter to be part of a scooter gang.

-America.
+There is even a feeling of disconnectedness from America.
 I feel as though I am a veteran of China.
 I have been through the shit and back again; now I would even dare to call myself an expatriate.
 But there is still daily struggle and constant self-analysis.
 Routine is the last thing I need.
 Although I am no longer the Lost American; I am nonetheless still lost.

-Asia.
+So it is with a furrowed brow and a wink in the eye, I get back to business in Asia.
 As Confucious once said, "Qian li zhi xing, shi yu zu xia" (Every long journey starts with one step) I leap into round 2.

 Sincerely listening to Chinese pop music,